rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.<br>
-   Alternative to run_floorplan Command in OpenLANE If you're encountering unexpected or unexplained errors while using the standard `run_floorplan` command.
+   Alternative to run_floorplan Command in OpenLANE If you're encountering unexpected or unexplained errors while using the standard `run_floorplan` command.<br>
-   Use the Following Commands Instead of `run_floorplan`:<br>
+   Use the Following Commands Instead of run_floorplan:<br>
    `init_floorplan`<br>
    `place_io`<br>
    `tap_decap_or`